Wives of Reuters reporters jailed in Myanmar call for their release

 Neither Suu Kyi nor her government's main spokesman have commented publicly on the case since the reporters were convicted.

-(Additonal reporting by Thu Thu Aung, Shoon Naing, Antoni Slodkowski; Writing by Robert Birsel; Editing by Raju Gopalakrishnan)
+(Additonal reporting by Thu Thu Aung, Shoon Naing, Antoni Slodkowski, Michelle Nichols at the United Nations; Writing by Robert Birsel; Editing by Raju Gopalakrishnan, Toni Reinhold)